IAMX: The Alternative and Live in Warsaw (2006–2008)

-IAMX's second album, The Alternative, has it's first physical release in April 2006 in Europe, and it's European and UK digital release October 2007.
-In November 2007, it was released physically in the UK and Ireland, then in May 2008 it was released on Metropolis Records for the US audience.
-The European and US versions have variant covers, with the US version featuring black tape over the face on the cover, rather than the original yellow tape.
+IAMX's second album, The Alternative, had its first physical release in April 2006 in Europe, and its European and UK digital release October 2007.
+In November 2007, it was released physically in the UK and Ireland; then in May 2008, it was released on Metropolis Records in the US.
+The European and US versions had variant covers, with the US version featuring black tape over the face on the cover, rather than the original yellow tape.
 European and US versions also featured alternate versions of several tracks such as a hidden instrumental string version of "Spit It Out", which was arranged and recorded by Audrey Morse, added production, and new backing vocals from Janine Gezang, who had recently joined the live line-up as backing vocalist, bassist, and keyboardist.

-Janine Gezang's addition to the live lineup was announced alongside the news that Dean Rosenzweig would be on guitars and bass, and Tom Marsh on drums back in the summer of 2006.
-However, Corner began playing shows in support of The Alternative in April 2006, the same month of its European release, playing various festivals across Europe before embarking on a full fledged European and US tour with the live lineup mentioned above in tow.
+Janine Gezang's addition to the live lineup was announced in the summer of 2006, alongside the news that Dean Rosenzweig would be on guitars and bass, and Tom Marsh on drums.
+However, Corner began playing shows in support of The Alternative in April 2006, the same month of its European release, playing various festivals across Europe before embarking on a full-fledged Europe and US tour with the live lineup mentioned above in tow.

-A limited edition live album, Live in Warsaw, was released on 14 November 2008 on IAMX's own label, 61seconds.
+A limited-edition live album, Live in Warsaw, was released on 14 November 2008 on IAMX's own label, 61seconds.
 The performance was recorded in front of a live audience for the Polskie Radio Program III and later mixed by Corner in Berlin at IAMX2 studios.
 At the time, the album was exclusively available on the band's online shop, Boutique IAMX and was not made available for many years after it initially sold out.
 However, it has since been made available again for digital download and streaming via Corner's new label UNFALL Productions.